Gugulethu-Nyoni/semantq/docs/SemantqLayouts.md

 # **Layouts in Semantq JS Framework**

 In the Semantq JS Framework, **layouts** allow you to define custom structures for your pages and components.
 By default, all components and pages rely on the `index.html` file for their layout.
-However, you can override this behavior by creating a `+layout.smq` file in specific routes or base directories.
+However, you can override this behavior by creating a `@layout.smq` file in specific routes or base directories.

 This documentation explains how to use layouts effectively in your Semantq project.